Uberspace/lab/source/guide_pleroma.rst

  [isabell@stardust ~]$ cp ~/pleroma/config/generated_config.exs ~/pleroma/config/prod.secret.exs
  [isabell@stardust ~]$ cd ~/pleroma

 For minimum privacy settings adjust your ``~/pleroma/config/dev.secret.exs`` to disable the open registratrions and set your instance private.
-Additional we clear the database with all posts older than 30 daysto reduce space usage.
-Find the following block and address
+Additional we clear the database with all posts older than 30 days to reduce space usage.
+Find the following block and change / add the highlighted lines:

 .. code-block:: none
  :emphasize-lines: 6, 7, 8